Give Winter the Boot

-It’s not that I dislike snow although I have to admit that winter is not my first, second or third favorite season.
-I go out in the cold and can handle the wind and such, but when it comes to snow I begin to channel the drug campaigns of the 80’s with the ‘just say no!’
-Mantra in my thoughts.
-The prospect of slip sliding away in the white stuff is enough to keep me housebound.
+It’s not that I dislike snow, although I have to admit that winter is not my first, second, nor third favorite season.
+I go out in the cold and can handle the wind and such, but when it comes to snow, I begin to channel the drug campaigns of the ’80s with the ‘Just say no!’ mantra in my thoughts.
+The prospect of slip-sliding away in the white stuff is enough to keep me housebound.

 - Give yourself extra time to get where you need to go, either by foot or in a car.
 Travel in snow can usually take longer.

-- Shuffling is ok when it comes to walking on ice if you get surprised and find you have to maneuver over the slick stuff.
-For a change, if you look around you will see everyone is doing the shuffle with you and is the safest way to move.
+- Shuffling is okay when it comes to walking on ice if you get surprised and find you have to maneuver over the slick stuff.
+For a change, if you look around you will see everyone is doing the shuffle with you, and it is the safest way to move.

 - Once you have arrived inside, don’t overlook that your soles are wet and can pose a hazard by making the floors slippery.
 If possible, wipe your feet just like our moms taught us.

 - Make the weather person your friend, and listen to the forecasts and plan your excursions around the forecast.
-With today’s technology it is almost always possible to know what tomorrow’s elements will be like and explains the crowds in the grocery when stormy weather is in the forecast.
+With today’s technology, it is almost always possible to know what tomorrow’s elements will be like which explains the crowds in the grocery when stormy weather is in the forecast.

 There are certainly other ways you can stay safe if you have to venture outdoors in the snow, ice and slush of winter but these are my top tips.
 I wish we could give winter the boot and skip it entirely, but with increased awareness, we can make it through another winter season.